KamiRaimei/orix/README.md

 # Orix

-A powerful wordlist generation tool for pentesting, combining **CeWL**, **Pipal**, and **SecLists**.
+A simple wordlist generation tool for pentesting, combining **CeWL**, **Pipal**, and **SecLists**.
 Orix provides a robust and efficient pipeline for collecting, analyzing, and generating highly customized wordlists from multiple sources such as websites, password patterns, and more.

 **Note**: This project is created for **educational and experimental purposes** only.
 Please use it responsibly and ensure you have proper authorization before using it in any pentesting scenarios.